mlyann/mlyann/README.md

  <img src="https://github.com/souvikguria98/souvikguria98/blob/master/Hi.gif" width="25"></h2>
 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif" width="500"/>

 I am a high-achieving Computer Science student at the University of Arizona with a perfect 4.0 GPA, specializing in software development, probabilistic modeling, and machine learning.
-With hands-on experience as a Software Development Engineer intern at [CoreTechs Consulting Inc.](https://www.coretechs.com/), where I contributed to full-time, in-person and client-oriented projects, I am actively seeking internship opportunities for the summer of 2025.
+With hands-on experience as a Machine Leanring Engineer intern at [CoreTechs](https://www.coretechs.com/), where I contributed to full-time, in-person and client-oriented projects.
+I will be a visiting researcher in Tsinghua University this summer.

 I am proficient in Python, JavaScript, and AWS, and have successfully led projects involving AI integration, web development, and data analysis.
 My academic journey includes developing dynamic Bayesian networks for human-AI interaction models, enhancing decision-making and computationally understand human-beings.